 Source URL: https://gabi-journal.net/extrapolation-requires-reading-between-the-lines.html

-The articles in this issue of the GaBI Journal reminded me of The Rest of the Story radio programme originally hosted by Mr Paul Harvey that started each episode with, ‘And now for the rest of the story’.
+The article in this issue of the GaBI Journal reminded me of The Rest of the Story radio programme originally hosted by Mr Paul Harvey that started each episode with, ‘And now for the rest of the story’.
 This is because these articles illustrate that sometimes what is not discussed in an article can be more interesting than what is.

 In the first Editorial GaBI Journal’s Deputy Editor-in-Chief, Dr Robin Thorpe, responds to the Opinion article by Drs Sandeep N Athalye, Shivani Mittra, and Ankitkumar M Ranpur in which the authors present their arguments for why they think it is, ‘time for a paradigm shift’ in what the authors feel are excessively arduous regulatory requirements for marketing approval of biosimilars.
 Readers are encouraged to evaluate the points made in these two articles and to submit their comments as either articles or letters to the Editor.
 While I clearly have a conflict of interest since Dr Thorpe is my Deputy Editor-in-Chief, I felt that he presents a convincing ‘And now for the rest of the story’ rebuttal to the suggestions proposed in the Opinion piece.
 He points out that using the lack of problems with biosimilars that were approved using the ‘arduous’ system the authors propose to modify cannot be used to assume that products approved using a less arduous requirements are really biosimilars.
 In fact, there are multiple poor quality performance examples of follow-on biological products that were marketed in countries without having met arduous biosimilar requirements.
 Dr Thorpe also points out that biosimilar approval processes are already rapidly evolving and explains why some of the changes proposed either impractical or even impossible.
 Finally, he summarizes the dangers inherent in, ‘ill-advised, politically/financially driven pressures to inappropriately lower regulatory standards’ that, ‘could seriously damage the acceptability of biosimilars’.
 The acceptability of biosimilars is especially important since, as Dr Thorpe points out, ‘evidence suggests that reluctance to use/adopt biosimilars due to an unfounded suspicion of their quality, efficacy and safety by prescribers and patients and often too little difference between the price of the biosimilar and the originator products are more likely reasons’ for the inability of biosimilars to achieve their cost savings potential.